brillout/handli/readme.md

 A customized network handling tailored to your app is prefered.

 That said, Handli handles *all* network corner cases.
-So that you can quickly ship a prototype without worrying about network corner cases at first.
+So, you can quickly ship a prototype without worrying about network corner cases at first.
-You can later progressively replace Handli and implement custom network handling.
+You can later progressively replace Handli with a custom network handling implementation.

 The live demo shows how Handli handles all network corner cases.